Learning holographic QCD with unflavored meson spectra: Training details

 To compute the loss $\mathcal{L}_{v'}$ given in Eq. \ref{eq:pos_v_dash_loss}, we choose 100 random points in the domain $z \in [0, z_{max}]$.
 For the loss $\mathcal{L}_{\text{pot}}$ given in Eq. \ref{eq:pos_pot_dash_loss}, we select one random point every iteration in the domain $z \in [0.8 z_{max}, z_{max}]$ to enforce the asymptotic behavior of the potential.

 For the training, we have used two Adam optimizers \cite{kingma2017adammethodstochasticoptimization} with different learning rates.
-The first Adam optimizer is used to update the weights and biases of the neural network, with an initial learning rate of $5 \times 10^{-4}$, which is reduced in further iterations using a learning rate scheduler.
+The first Adam optimizer is used to update the weights and biases of the neural network, with an initial learning rate of $1 \times 10^{-3}$, which is reduced in further iterations using a learning rate scheduler.
 The learning rate scheduler reduces the learning rate by a factor of 0.95 if the loss does not decrease for 100 iterations.
 The minimum learning rate is set to $10^{-8}$ for this optimizer.
 The second Adam optimizer is used to train the model parameters $k_1$, $k_2$, $L$, and $\theta$, with an initial learning rate of $5\times10^{-2}$, along with a learning rate scheduler that reduces the learning rate by a factor of 0.6 if the loss does not decrease for 200 iterations.
 The minimum learning rate is set to $10^{-5}$ for this optimizer.

 We have also implemented gradient clipping for all the parameters with a maximum norm of 1.0.
 Additionally, we have used double precision (float64) for better numerical stability.
-We train the model for 15,000 iterations.
+We train the model for 10,000 iterations.

-We run the training multiple times and choose only those runs where the minimum total loss converges to a value below $10^{-2}$.
+We ran the training multiple times and chose only those runs where the minimum total loss converges to a value below $10^{-2}$.
 The loss curve for a representative run is shown in Fig. \ref{fig:loss_curve}.
 The training loss for each run is given in Table \ref{tab:training_loss}.
-We trained the model on an Intel Xeon W-2245 CPU (3.90 GHz, 16 GB RAM), which took less than 30 minutes per run.
+We trained the model on an Intel Xeon W-2245 CPU (3.90 GHz, 16 GB RAM), which took around 20 minutes per run.